Hyundai Kona Hybrid review

 The better news is that you’re likely to replicate the official figure in the real world: on our first drive in the Netherlands, the Kona Hybrid comfortably hit 50mpg on the motorway, rising to almost 60mpg on slower, rural roads.
 It’s worth noting that our test route was smooth, quiet and flat, but the indicated fuel economy was impressive all the same.

 Regardless of where you are, the Kona Hybrid is pleasingly quiet at a steady speed.
 But this changes when you accelerate hard: the six-speed automatic gearbox is slow to respond, and when it does drop down a couple of ratios, it forces the engine to rev loudly and coarsely.
 Despite the noise, there’s almost no urgency as the Kona gathers pace: it’s little wonder that 0-62mph takes well over 11 seconds.

-There’s no fun to be had in corners, either: while the steering is light, there’s little in the way of feedback.
+There’s not much fun to be had in corners, either: while the steering is light, there’s little in the way of feedback.
 Coupled with the amount of body lean during a turn, you’re not going to relish any road in the Kona Hybrid.
 Mind you, the ride quality is decent – even on the larger, 18-inch alloy wheels.
 We’re keen to see how the car stacks up on harsher roads in the UK.

 Inside, the interior styling lives up to the promise of the sharp, appealing exterior.
 White stitching and white accents on the driving mode lever and air vents are standard, and customers can personalise the Kona Hybrid further with the option of three other colour schemes: Orange, Lime and Red.